Hiring a Licensed Electrical Contractor

 Here are three things to help ensure you’re hiring a Licensed Electrical Contractor:

 - Only Licensed Electrical Contractors can provide you with an ECRA/ESA licence number that proves they can operate their electrical contracting business in Ontario.
 This licence number should appear on their vehicles, business cards and estimates.
 Ask to see it.

-- Licensed Electrical Contractors will be able to provide you with documentation (Certificate of Inspection) from ESA once the work is complete, for your records.
+- Licensed Electrical Contractors will be able to provide you with documentation (Certificate of Acceptance) from ESA once the work is complete, for your records.
 Keep this for insurance purposes.

 - If you’re using a general contractor, interior designer or other trade professional who subcontracts the electrical work, confirm they’ve hired a Licensed Electrical Contractor for the electrical work.
 Also confirm the Licensed Electrical Contractor will be arranging the required electrical notification of work to the ESA.
 General handymen, or freelance electricians not working for a Licensed Electrical Contractor can’t do electrical work in your home unless their business holds an electrical contractor licence number.